All relationships require work, right?

-Annoying or irritating things that the INTJ partner might do could be pushed under the carpet, as it were, by the ISTP partner, with the view that talking about it is pointless or irrelevant.
+The INTJ personality type might do annoying or irritating things that could be pushed under the carpet, as it were, by the ISTP partner, with the view that talking about it is pointless or irrelevant.

 In the meantime, these small things can fester under the surface and cause resentment to build up.
 If the ISTP would take the time to explain their feelings to their INTJ partner, they would see how much the INTJ would be willing to change and accommodate the preferences of their ISTP partner.

 There will naturally be a mismatch in the kinds of things both partners will want to discuss or talk deeply about in a typical INTJ ISTP relationship.